Godwin9911/stream-my-pc/README.md

 - Bootstrap
 - Icons with fontawesome
 - Bundling frontend JS with Browserify
-- Project specific environment variables using `.env` file.
+- Project specific environment variables using `.env` file, see `.env.example` to see the required variables.

 ## How to use it